“I quit! I’m done!”

+In the first chapter of my book Party Crasher, I talk about the regrets I experienced in my soccer journey.
 Growing up in Canada with Scottish heritage, soccer was ingrained in my blood from the moment I could kick a ball.
 With a soccer ball in my crib and my parents’ high expectations, I embarked on a journey that would test my resilience, determination, and ultimately, my belief in myself.

 From a young age, I was pushed to excel in soccer by my father.
 Soccer became not just a game but a means to earn validation and acceptance from my father.
 However, as I grew older, soccer became more than just a sport.
 It became a reflection of my relationship with my father.

 With the dream of one day playing professional soccer in Scotland I progressed through youth soccer leagues in Canada facing both triumphs and disappointments.
 At the age of 13, despite being a top scorer in my league, I was unexpectedly cut from an all-star team, leading to a crisis of confidence.
-This coupled with my parents’ messy divorce and desire to punish my father for his poor treatment of my mother prompted me to make the poor decision to quit the sport during my crucial teenage development years.
+This coupled with my parents’ messy divorce and my desire to punish my father for his poor treatment of my mother prompted me to make the poor decision to quit the sport during my crucial teenage development years.

 My Return